24ep/studio/README.md

 This application is a prototype.
 For production readiness, consider the following:

 *   **Robust Error Handling & Logging:** Implement comprehensive server-side logging beyond the current database logging.
-*   **API Authorization:** Enhance API security with role-based access control (RBAC is partially implemented, review and complete).
+*   **API Authorization:** RBAC is partially implemented, review and complete for all actions.
 *   **Testing:** Add unit, integration, and end-to-end tests.
 *   **Database Migrations:** For ongoing schema changes, use a formal migration tool (e.g., Flyway, Liquibase, or if you were using Prisma, `prisma migrate`).
 *   **AI Feature Implementation:** Develop and integrate Genkit flows for resume parsing, candidate matching, etc.
 *   **Real-time Features:** Implement WebSocket connections and Redis pub/sub for real-time updates.
 *   **UX/UI Polish:** Continue refining the user experience and interface.
 *   **Security Hardening:** Implement rate limiting, security headers, etc.